Warren Spahn rumors, news

 -

 • This Day in Braves History: Upton Brothers homer in 7-6 win over WashingtonPhoto by Norm Hall/Getty Images Braves Franchise History 1942 - Tensions are high as Boston and Manny Salvo beat Whit Wyatt and the Dodgers 2-0.
 Only two batters are hit with pitches, but a number are close and the two pitchers nearly come to blows a couple of times.
 Salvo is fined $50 and Wyatt $75 as he also threw a bat.
-1965 - After having been released by the Mets, Warren Spahn latche...2024Read about John Smoltz trade rumors
+1965 - After having been released by the Mets, Warren Spahn latche...2024Read about John Smoltz contract rumors

 Warren Spahn stats and results